Comprehensive Documentation Services for 1C-Bitrix Projects

 Core update:

 • Staging → testing → production.
-Strictly in this order
+Strictly in that order

-• Compatibility check for custom components and modified core files
+• Check compatibility of custom components and modified core files

 • bitrix/updates/ — what was updated